IMI Kolkata: Academic programmes

 IMI Kolkata offers a two-year full-time Post Graduate Diploma in Management (PGDM).
 The criteria for selection to the academic program is based on the Common Admission Test (CAT), the Xavier Aptitude Test (XAT) score of the candidates applying to the course.
-In June 2017, IMI Kolkata introduced its doctoral level programme for the first time called Fellow Programme in Management (FPM) to encourage scholars and support their efforts to become researchers and academicians in various fields of Management.
-For Session 2021, the college has also decided to accept candidates with Management Aptitude Test (MAT) scores, due to the COVID-19 situation.

 In-house publication

 IMI Konnect is a bi-monthly open access scholarly management publication of IMI Kolkata.